-This project undertook multiple refinements of theforcings dataset.
-Early analysis led to a revision of several predictor fields (related to slope in particular) that were optimized precipitation predictionAn intensive comparison of the GMET forcingswith other sources of meteorological forcings (NLDAS, WRF, PRISM).
-A notable result of this analysis was that GMET precipitation appeared to be biased approximately 15-20% low in some areas compared to PRISM.
+This project undertook multiple refinements of the SUMMA model calibration forcings dataset.
+Early analysis led to a revision of several predictor fields (related to slope in particular) that were optimized to facilitate precipitation prediction.
+An intensive comparison of the GMET forcings were made with other sources of meteorological forcings (NLDAS, WRF, PRISM).
+A notable result of this analysis was that GMET precipitation appeared to be biased approximately 15-20% low in some areas as compared to PRISM.
 We ultimately chose to scale GMET to match the PRISM precipitation and temperature climatology for forcings within the US, with a linearly damped scaling over 1 degree latitude to the north of the US border, where the PRISM dataset ends.

-Calibration overview
+3.2.2 Calibration Workflow

+SUMMA was calibrated to the 2020-Level No Regulation-No Irrigation (NRNI) streamflow dataset.
+NRNI flows represent hydrologic conditions unaffected by human activities, adjusted to correct for river regulation, reservoir evaporation and irrigation diversions (RMJOC 2018).
+The 2020-Level NRNI dataset was derived from the 2020 Modified Flows Streamflow dataset (BPA 2020) and contains daily streamflow for the period 1928 to 2018 for 221 sites across the PNW domain.

 The SUMMA calibration strategy adopted the core methods and workflows from the prior SUMMA-mizuRoute modeling work, as described in Wood et al. (2021), with some modification.
-The primary parameter optimization method from that work is the Dynamical Dimensional Search algorithm (DDS; Tolson and Shoemaker 2007), which had been tested and refined in a dozens of smaller western US basins (e.g., the Shoshone R, the Flathead R, the Clearwater R, among others).
+The primary parameter optimization method from that work is the Dynamical Dimensional Search algorithm (DDS; Tolson and Shoemaker 2007), which had been tested and refined in dozens of smaller western US basins (e.g., the Shoshone R, the Flathead R, the Clearwater R, among others).
 DDS is incorporated into the workflow through a software package called Ostrich [REF].
-Prior work focused mostly on individual basins, with onelarger implementation( (for the upper Rio Grande R basin) having developed a strategy for using DDS in a nested, headwaters-to-outlet sequence in which upstream areas (and headwaters) are calibrated before downstream areas.
+Prior work focused mostly on individual basins.
+An example of a larger implementation, more analagous to the PNW domain being analyzed as part of this effort, was an application for the upper Rio Grande R basin.
+For the upper Rio Grande R basin a strategy was developed using DDS in a nested, headwaters-to-outlet sequence in which upstream areas (and headwaters) are calibrated before downstream areas.

-Due to the size of the PNW, one modification of this approach was to tackle the calibration in two stages: (1) a regional combined calibration, in which the PNW domain is split into 4 regions that are more hydroclimatically similar than the region as a whole — Cascade, Western Cascade, Snake, and Upper Columbia (Figure 2).
-This phase was not expected to obtain optimal parameters at each location, but to provide improved parameters that could serve as prior estimates for a second phase that thatfocused on individual and nested basin calibration, using the core approach from the prior projects.
-For both individual and multi-basin calibration, parameter multipliers are calibrated to optimize the objective functions involving the simulated streamflow at the individual or multiple basins, depending on the phase.
-This strategy a mixture of spatially varying and spatially uniform parameters, depending on the prior/uncalibrated parameters being scaled.
-The parameters of mizuRoute were not calibrated.
+Due to the size of the PNW spatial domain, calibration was conducted in two stages: (1) a regional combined calibration, in which the PNW domain is split into four regions that are more hydro-climatically similar than the PNW domain as a whole — Cascade, Western Cascade, Snake, and Upper Columbia (Figure 2).
+This phase was not expected to obtain optimal parameters at each location, but to provide improved parameters that could serve as prior estimates for a second phase.
+The second phase (2) of calibration is focused on individual and nested basin calibration, using the core approach from the prior projects.
+For both individual and multi-basin calibration, parameter multipliers are calibrated to optimize objective functions comparing simulated to observed streamflow.
+This strategy results in a mixture of spatially varying and spatially uniform parameters, depending on the prior/uncalibrated parameters being scaled.
 The SUMMA parameters that were calibrated are shown in Table 2.
 Most of the selected parameters were used in the prior studies (e.g., Wood et al., 2021), with a few calibration parameter additions to the list (critSoilTranspire, fieldCapacity, the van Genuchten parameters vgn_*, windReductionParam, and wettingFrontSuction).
 Calibrated regional parameter multipliers are applied to all the HUC12 HRUs to update the parameters inside each region.
+The parameters of mizuRoute were not calibrated.